ayshagondal/azurerppl/README.md

-# azurerppl
+## built a Random Forests model to predict the number of bikes rented during certain weather conditions.
+Executed R scripts using Azure ML Studio to perform feature engineering.

-# this is the link to the project
+# link to the project

 # https://gallery.cortanaintelligence.com/Experiment/Bike-Rental-Predictions-2